 Restaurants in New Orleans

-If New Orlean’s is known for any particular food it’s beignets.
+If New Orleans is known for any particular food it’s beignets.
 And Cafe Du Monde is the most iconic spot!
 It is hands down the most tourist spot in New Orlean’s but everyone needs to visit at least once.
 Make sure you go here early in the AM or late at night to beat the crowds!

 A chic brunch eatery at the corner of Jackson Square.
 It’s in a prime location for people watching since it’s located directly in Jackson Square!
 Our favorite was the Eggs Benedict Poor Boy (pictured above).

-Coquette is a family ran farm to table restaurant known to awaken your palette!
+Coquette is a family ran farm-to-table restaurant known to awaken your palette!
 Major interior goals as well.
 Make sure to make reservations for this restaurant.

-Noteworthy Bars in New Orleans
+Nightlife in New Orleans

 Located in the Roosevelt Hotel this swanky (non-tourist) bar is filled with historical wonders.
 Urban legend says that an attempted assassination took place here on Senator Huey P. Long in the 1930s.
 The bullet hole is still there today!